-WSDOE has six, active, real-time gages reporting water level in the basin and one gage (Wishkah River near Nisson) that was discontinued in 2013.
-Table 3-2 lists the WSDOE water level gages.
-All WSDOE gages use an arbitrary datum that is not tied to NGVD29 or NAVD88.
-Arbitrary water level values are displayed on the WSDOE website.
-There has been discussion between WSDOE and USGS to survey these stations and tie them to NAVD 88, but that work has not been scheduled.
+Ecology has six, active, real-time gages reporting water level in the basin and one gage, Wishkah River near Nisson, which was decommissioned in 2013 and reinstalled in 2017.
+The Wishkah River near Nisson gage was fully functional and reporting its measurements online as of September 2017.
+Table 3-2 lists the Ecology water level gages.
+All Ecology gages use an arbitrary datum that is not tied to NGVD29 or NAVD88.
+Arbitrary water level values are displayed on the Ecology website.
+There has been discussion between Ecology and USGS to survey these stations and tie them to NAVD 88, but that work has not been scheduled.
 (Clishe, 2017)